NN-AE-VQE: Neural network parameter prediction on autoencoded variational quantum eigensolvers: Discussion and outlook

-Regardless, a lower number of parameters are required when compressing the PQC.
-When the neural network predicted parameters are not sufficiently accurate, the prediction can still be used as a hot start for conventional optimization.
-This significantly reduces optimization time.
-The reduction of parameters through compression reduces the complexity, further accelerating the optimization.
+In our use case, a lower number of parameters is required for the VQE optimization when compressing the PQC.
+In the case that the neural network predicted parameters are not sufficiently accurate, the prediction can still be used as a warm start for conventional optimization techniques as also suggested by Tao et al \cite{tao2022VQEPES}.
+This can significantly reduce optimization time.
+The reduction of parameters through compression also reduces the dimentionality of the solution space, further accelerating the optimization.

-The second possibility for improving the circuit ansatz is to do an ansatz circuit search \cite{bilkis2023semi, du2022quantum, kuo2021quantum}.
-This method allows for the circuit to be optimized in terms of gates.
-Currently, several circuit optimization results have been found to have redundancy in terms of gates and parameters.
-Finding gates that stay constant for the same atomic configuration will allow for replacing parameterized gates with constant gates, which further saves neural network training for the parameters.
-Furthermore, for larger systems, the size of the circuit ansatz will be more significant, giving rise to the need to optimize in terms of circuit length.
+Finding parameters in an increasingly complex search space is considered one of the current prevalent challenges in variational quantum algorithms \cite{mcclean2018barren} (barren plateau).
+With our results, it could be explored how many similarities between different quantum problems are required to use a proxy or warm start for close convergence to the next problem.
+This is interesting in relatively similar atom configurations, but could possibly be extended to graph problems where the structure is roughly consistent.

-A significant concern in this work is the structuring of parameters for training.
-Finding parameters in an increasingly more complex search space is considered one of the current prevalent challenges in variational quantum algorithms \cite{mcclean2018barren} (barren plateau).
-With the presented methodology, it could be explored how many similarities between different quantum problems are required to use a proxy or warm start for close convergence to the next problem.
-This is interesting in the use case discussed in this paper of relatively similar atom configurations, but could possibly be extended to graph problems where the structure is relatively consistent.
+This is especially relevant as we conclude that trainability through enforcing a gradual progression of parameters is not necessarily detrimental to the accuracy.
+Training with enforced gradients performs better on larger ansatzes, as opposed to starting from random parameters.
+This is likely due to initializing with parameters of a closely related structure, which effectively provides a warm start, allowing the optimizer to find an optimum faster.
+For ansatzes with more parameters, this is evidently beneficial for training.

 A further point to touch upon is investigating how similar the circuit ansatz parameters remain when changing the atom configuration.
-In our relatively simple case of the $H_2$ system, no drastic changes occur in changing the atomic distance.
+In our rather simple case of the $H_2$ system, no drastic changes occur in changing the atomic distance.
 However, if we take the example of a phase change or excitation, the optimal circuit configuration could change as well.
 Further investigation is required as to how such mechanics will translate to the model predictions.